-Mr. Liu Yong Cheng (Chairman and Chief Executive Officer) Mr. Liu Yong Qiang Mr. Liu Chunde Mr. Wong Chun Peng Stewart Mr. Li Wai Kwan Ms. Li Helen Hoi Lam
+Mr. Liu Yong Cheng (Chairman and Chief Executive Officer)

+Mr. Liu Yong Qiang

+Mr. Liu Chunde

-The biographical details of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" in this annual report.
+The biographical details of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" in this report.

-In accordance with the articles of association of our Company, Mr. Liu Chunde and Mr. Li Wai Kwan will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
+In accordance with the articles of association of our Company, Mr. Liu Yong Cheng and Ms. Li Helen Hoi Lam will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.